beckit/DHCP_121_macOS/README.md

 ### To Install:
 ##### Client Side (on the Macintosh):
     - Run the installdhcp121 script as root with the "install" option.
-    -- the dhcp_121.py script should be in the same directory.
+    -- the dhcp_121.py and add_dhcp_request_option.py scripts must be in the same directory

     -- the plist file doesnt need to be downloaded.
 Its encoded in the installer.  the plist is included so folks can see what this script works with before use.

     At a high level does the following things:
       Copies the dhcp_121.py script to /usr/local/bin

-      Creates the directory /usr/local/etc if it doesnt exist (so that the override file can be easily created) Places a plist file in /Library/LaunchDaemons
+      Creates the directory /usr/local/etc if it doesnt exist (so that the override file can be easily created)

+      Inserts a DHCP option request code 121 into the existing /System/Library/SystemConfiguration/IPConfiguration.bundle/Contents/Info.plist

+      Places a DHCP plist file in /Library/LaunchDaemons

-      Registers the plist
+      Registers the DHCP plist

-      Starts the plist which runs the dhcp_121.py script once.
+      Starts the DHCP plist which runs the dhcp_121.py script immediately

 ##### Server Side:
-    - Configure forced option 121 responses since option 121
-      wont be requested by the macOS client
+    - Configure option 121 responses, they will be requested by the client (see the section about add_dhcp_request_option.py)

 ### To Uninstall:
    Run the installdhcp121 script with the "uninstall" option.
 It will